danielpgodfrey/Minesweeper-Clone/README.md

 The objective of the game is to click on all of the non-mine blocks.
 Clicking on a mine block should lead to a game-over screen.

+This game was inspired by the programarcadegames.com tutorial.

 Here, I aim to create a simple clone of Minesweeper to introduce myself to basic Pygame modules.

+NOTE: This game was created for Python3.
+It requires the pygame library for Python3.

 <h3>TODO:</h3>